foundry-rs/foundry/forge/README.md

 - `function stopPrank()`: Stop calling smart contracts with the address set at `startPrank`

 - `function expectRevert(<overloaded> expectedError)`:
   Tells the evm to expect that the next call reverts with specified error bytes.
-Valid input types: `bytes`, `bytes4`, and `string`
+Valid input types: `bytes`, and `bytes4`.
+Implicitly, strings get converted to bytes except when shorter than 4, in which case you will need to cast explicitly to `bytes`.

 - `function expectEmit(bool,bool,bool,bool) external`: Expects the next emitted event.
 Params check topic 1, topic 2, topic 3 and data are the same.